LaunchCodeEducation/skills-back-end-java/studios/bonjour-spring/README.md

 Note that the language is presented in a dropdown, more formally known as a `select` element.
 If the syntax of selects is fuzzy, [quickly brush up](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

 When the user submits the form (a `POST` request), they should be greeted in the selected language.
 Your new feature should:
 - Include at least 5 languages, with English being the default.
-If you don't speak 5 lanugages yourself, ask your friend [the Internet](http://pocketcultures.com/2008/10/30/say-hello-in-20-languages/).
+If you don't speak 5 languages yourself, ask your friend [the Internet](http://pocketcultures.com/2008/10/30/say-hello-in-20-languages/).
 - Include a new `public static` method, `createMessage`, in the `HelloController` that takes a name as well as a language string.
 Based on the language string, you'll display the proper greeting.

 ## Bonus Missions